TANSTAAFL!

 You’re not paying for it, but is it free?

 There ain’t no such thing as a free lunch!
 Or at least that’s what this acronym stands for.
-The pithy but unpronounceable term is a favorite rhetorical cudgel of libertarians, who are convinced that there is a deep truth in it; a core economic principle that (conveniently) justifies anti-social behavior and uncontrolled greed.
+The pithy but unpronounceable term is a favorite rhetorical cudgel of libertarians, who are convinced that there is a deep truth in it: a core economic principle that (conveniently) justifies anti-social behavior and uncontrolled greed.

 Libertarian SF writer Robert Heinlein popularized it in his novel, “The Moon Is a Harsh Mistress“, and libertarian economist Milton Friedman entitled one book “There’s No Such Thing as a Free Lunch“, which is more grammatical but less catchy.
 The Libertarian Party put it on their flag made it their logo.
 And anytime anyone anywhere suggests helping people, libertarians can be counted on to repeat this mantra as if it was self-evident proof that morality is pointless and counterproductive.